nanakogawa/personal-goals/README.md

 # March 05, 2018

-### This Week's Focus: Start the beginning of consistency
+### This Week's Focus: Start being consistent again

 ### Things I'll Do This Week:
 - [ ] Go to the gym ≥ 3
-- [ ] Finish 4 lectures on Angular 5 Turorial
+- [ ] Finish 4 lectures on Angular 5 Tutorial
-- [ ] Finish my personal website
+- [ ] Finish my personal dev website
 - [ ] Read JavaScript Patterns